US ramps up Ukraine warning, says Russia may invade in days

 He said British troops deployed to Ukraine to help train its military to use the British weapons and will leave “pretty soon” after they accomplish that mission.

 Wallace described the talks as “constructive and frank” and noted his Russian counterpart's assurances that Moscow has no intention to attack Ukraine.
-But he also emphasized that the concentration of Russian troops near Ukrainian territory is clearly “beyond normal exercising,” explaining that about half of Russia's land forces are concentrated around the border with Ukraine.
+But he also emphasized that the concentration of Russian troops near Ukrainian territory is clearly “beyond normal exercising."

 He reaffirmed that a Russian invasion would have “tragic consequences” and emphasized the need to maintain contacts between military forces to prevent incidents.